 International schools in Portugal

 International schools in Portugal offer a variety of curricula.
-Most uphold high standards of education, and expats need not be worried about their children falling behind their peers at home while living abroad.
+Most uphold high standards of education, so parents needn't be worried about their children falling behind their peers at home while living abroad.
 There are several international schools throughout Portugal, most of which are in the popular expat regions of Lisbon and the Algarve.

 Tuition and fees at international schools can be expensive.
-Expats should be sure to budget accordingly, or to negotiate with their employer to include an education allowance in their expat package.
+You should budget accordingly or negotiate with your employer to include an education allowance in their expat package.

 Homeschooling in Portugal

 Expat parents who want to teach their children at home will be happy to hear that homeschooling, or ensino doméstico, is legal in Portugal.
-It's important to note that expats will first have to obtain authorisation from the local school board before starting their homeschooling program.
+That said, expats must obtain authorisation from the local school board before starting their homeschooling programme.

-Parents will need to submit a written declaration in which they provide information on their children, the family member or person who will be responsible for the children's education and this person's qualifications.
-It would be best for prospective homeschoolers to contact their local educational offices to find out exactly what the procedures and expectations are before starting homeschooling in Portugal.
+Parents will need to submit a written declaration in which they provide information on their children, the family member or person responsible for the children's education, and this person's qualifications.
+Prospective homeschoolers should contact their local educational offices to find out exactly what the procedures and expectations are before starting homeschooling in Portugal.

-Once students with special needs enter compulsory schooling at the age of six, an individual educational plan is typically set out for them that details changes and adaptations they will need for their learning.
-These students then have extra support available to them within mainstream schools like specialised professionals, specific equipment or tools or special conditions for assessment.
+Once students with special needs enter compulsory schooling at age 6, an individual educational plan that details the changes and adaptations they will need for their learning is typically set out for them.
+These students then have extra support available to them within mainstream schools, like specialised professionals, specific equipment or tools, or special conditions for assessment.

 Tutors in Portugal

 Tutors are an incredibly useful tool for expat families in Portugal.
 There is a wide range of both online and in-person tutoring services available.
-Language tutors can assist with Portuguese or can help maintain the child's mother tongue if their schooling isn't in their native language.
-Furthermore, tutors can help expat children catch up if they've moved to a school with a curriculum that's new to them.
+Language tutors can help with Portuguese or maintaining proficiency in the child's mother tongue if their schooling isn't in their native language.
+Additionally, tutors can help expat children catch up if they've moved to a school with a new curriculum.

 Problem subjects like maths and science can greatly benefit from the individual attention that tutors can provide.
 There are also tutors specialising in exam preparation, including study skills and essay writing.